Skip to contentNotify me by email about available dates

 Does the therapy involve pain?

 The touch itself is very gentle, I use no forceful or corrective techniques.
 Most people experience deep relaxation and soothing during a session, some even fall asleep.
-Occasionally, however, as the body releases deeply held tension, more intense physical or emotional sensations may arise.
+Occasionally, however, as something long held in the body begins to let go, more intense physical or emotional sensations may arise.
 This is a natural part of the process.
 If anything feels too much, you can always let me know and we’ll adjust the work to your comfort.

 Will one session be enough to feel something?

 Yes, many people notice a difference after the first session: deep relaxation, soothing, easier breathing.
-However, lasting changes in nervous system regulation take time and repetition.
+However, lasting changes in the way the body responds to stress take time and repetition.
 That’s why it’s worth treating the first session as an invitation, not a test.

 What sensations might I feel during a session?